wp-plugins/bws-testimonials/readme.txt

 5. Testimonials Widget display with a custom theme.

 == Changelog ==

+= V0.1.3 - 31.07.2015 =
+* New : Ability to restore settings to defaults.
+* Bugfix : We fixed the bug with widgets translation in the Admin Panel.
+* Update : Input maxlength is added.
+* Update : We updated all functionality for wordpress 4.2.3.

 = V0.1.2 - 26.05.2015 =
 * Update : We updated all functionality for wordpress 4.2.2